KRRISHPODDAR/krishpoddar-10698/README.md

 | 101 – 200     | ₹2.50         |
 | Above 200     | ₹4.00         |

-*(Slab rates can be modified easily in the source code.)*
+*(The slab rates can be modified directly in the source code.)*

 ---

 ## 🖥️ Sample Output
 Below is the screenshot of the program output after execution:

 ![Program Output](screenshots/screenshot.jpeg)

 ---

-## 📂 Project Structure
+## 📂 Repository Structure
+krishpoddar-10698/
-electricity-bill-calculator/
+└── electricity-bill-calculator/
-├── electricity_bill.c
+├── electricity-bill.c
 ├── README.md
 └── screenshots/
 └── screenshot.jpeg